Plumas Lake Elementary School District

 The English Language Proficiency Assessment for California (ELPAC) is the required state test used to determine (initial) English language proficiency for students whose primary language is other than English.
 The initial ELPAC is administered to students within the first 30 days of school or within the first 30 days a student enters the school district.

-The summative ELPAC is administered in each Spring.
+The summative ELPAC is administered each Spring.
 The ELPAC results are used to determine the necessary level of language instruction and support a student will require in order to be successful in both the development of the English language and in access to the educational standards.

 Certain students with IEPs may experience difficulties with language aquisition which are directly linked to a disability.
 IEP teams may consider redesignation prior to a particular student reaching Level 4.
 Other students with IEPs may more appropriately be assessed with the Alternative ELPAC.